-16.1 TERMS OF OFFICE OF MEMBERS OF THE CORPORATE BODIES AND MANAGEMENT BODIES
+TERMS OF OFFICE OF MEMBERS OF THE CORPORATE BODIES AND MANAGEMENT BODIES

-The terms of office of the members of our Board of Directors and senior management can be found in Section 14.1, "Composition of Management and Supervisory Bodies" of this Document.
+The terms of office of the members of our Board of Directors and senior management can be found in Section 14.1, "Composition of Management and Supervisory Bodies" of this Registration Document.

-16.2 INFORMATION ON SERVICE CONTRACTS BETWEEN MEMBERS OF THE ADMINISTRATIVE AND MANAGEMENT BODIES AND THE COMPANY
+INFORMATION ON SERVICE CONTRACTS BETWEEN MEMBERS OF THE ADMINISTRATIVE AND MANAGEMENT BODIES AND THE COMPANY

-To our knowledge, apart from the contract mentioned in the paragraph below, there are no service contracts between the members of our Board of Directors and us as of the date of this Document.
+To our knowledge, apart from the contract mentioned in the paragraph below, there are no service contracts between the members of our Board of Directors and us as of the date of registration of this Registration Document.